-A. The Superintendent/Principal shall establish procedures for the dissemination of information and providing instruction to students, parents and guardian, School employees, teachers, school administrators, counseling staff, and school volunteers.
-The information will include, but not be limited to, identifying, preventing, and responding to bullying, harassment, intimidation, and domestic violence; School Board policies, preventative measures, incident reporting procedures, support services (proactive and reactive) and student's rights.
-The dissemination of this information shall:

-- 1. occur during the first (1st) week of each school year; - 2. be provided to each incoming student during the school year at the time of the student's registration; - 3. be provided to staff members at the beginning of each instructional year and on the first day of employment for new employees; - 4. be posted in each classroom and in common areas of the school; and - 5. be summarized in the student handbook and on the School website.
+- A. The schools shall establish procedures for the dissemination of information and providing instruction to students, parents and guardians, school employees, and school volunteers.
+The information will include, but not be limited to, identifying, preventing, and responding to student violence, bullying, cyberbullying, harassment, and intimidation; school board policies, preventative measures, incident reporting procedures, support services (proactive and reactive) and student's rights.
+The dissemination of this information shall: - 1. occur during the first (1st) month of each school year; - 2. be provided to each incoming student during the school year at the time of the student's registration; - 3. be provided to staff members during the first (1st) month of each school year and on the first day of employment for new employees; - 4. be posted in each classroom and in common areas of the school; and - 5. be summarized in the student handbook and on the school website.